Roy Face: Pittsburgh Pirates

+Face achieved his success almost exclusively with the forkball, which he had learned from Yankees reliever Joe Page, though it has also been reported he learned the forkball by watching Page during Page's time with the Pelicans in 1954, when Page was trying to make a comeback after his days with the Yankees.

-In 1959 Face posted an 18–1 record, including 17 victories in a row to begin the year after ending 1958 with five in a row; he did not surrender a run in the entire period from June 11 to July 12.
+In 1959 Face posted an 18–1 record, including 17 victories in a row to begin the year, after ending 1958 with five in a row.
+The 22 game win streak went from June 7, 1958 to September 10, 1959, before he lost to the Los Angeles Dodgers on September 11, 1959.
+This loss was Face's first in 99 appearances since 1958.
+Face did not surrender a run in the entire period from June 11 to July 12.
 He was named the Player of the Month for June after posting a 5–0 record with four saves and a 0.38 ERA.
-Face finished the year with an ERA of 2.70, and finished eighth in the MVP voting, although he did not receive any votes for the Cy Young Award that year.
+Face finished the year with an ERA of 2.70, and finished seventh in the MVP voting, although he did not receive any votes for the Cy Young Award that year.
 (At the time, only first-place votes were cast for the award.)
-His 18 relief wins remains the major league record, topping Jim Konstanty's previous mark of 16 set in 1950.
+His 18 relief wins remain the major league record, topping Jim Konstanty's previous mark of 16 set in 1950.
 Face's .947 winning percentage exceeded the previous record .938 (15–1), set by Johnny Allen in 1937.

 In 1960 he had his second 20-save season, placing second in the league with 24, which equaled the previous NL record as Lindy McDaniel set a new mark with 26.
 With the Pirates winning their first pennant since 1927, he also led the league in games again, tying his own team record of 68; the mark would be broken when teammate Pete Mikkelsen appeared in 71 games in 1966.

+In 1960, Face led the NL in pitching appearances, pitched 114.2 innings, saved 24 games, and had a 2.90 ERA.
+In the 1960 World Series against the New York Yankees, Face became the first pitcher to save three games in a single Series (formally credited after saves became an official statistic in 1969).
+Face pitched 10.1 innings in the series, and saved games 1, 4 and 5 for the Pirates.